 - After 10 years, 100% of Opportunity Zone Fund investment gains are excluded from taxation.

-Since the original gains can only be deferred until 2026, to meet the seven-year benefits, investors must make a play within the 2019 calendar year.
-To meet the five-year benefits, you’d need to invest by the end of 2021.
+But again, the original gains can only be deferred until 2026.
+So, to meet the seven-year benefits, investors must make a play within the 2019 calendar year (tick tock!).
+But, don’t fret—if you want to reap the five-year benefits, you can invest by the end of 2021.

-Once you’ve done your due diligence on the Opportunity Zone program, you can begin to dive into specific markets to see where Opportunity Zones are.
+Once you’ve done your due diligence on the Opportunity Zone program, the next step is finding the actual Opportunity Zone properties for sale.

-To take a property-specific approach, Reonomy’s Opportunity Zone property search allows you to search for multifamily, land, and all other commercial assets, in any market, that are located in a Qualified Opportunity Zone.
+If you want a property-specific approach, however, Reonomy’s powerful Opportunity Zone property search allows you to search for multifamily, land, and all other commercial assets that are located in any of the nation’s Qualified Opportunity Zones.
+With a few clicks, you can find your perfect Opportunity Zone investment—read steps 3 and 4 to see how.

 3. Find your ideal investment property with Reonomy.